alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 #### Mandatory fields

-- The emergency banner type or campaign class.
+- The emergency banner type or campaign class (black for a death, red for a national emergency, green for a local emergency).
 - Text for the heading.

 #### Optional fields